kailash-manasarovar/statement/docs/timeline/2023/march.md

 ## Choir rehearsal at the boat club

-- At the end of term we have a choir rehearsal at the boat club in Denia.
+- At the end of term we have a choir rehearsal at the boat club in Dénia.
 - Paqui's husband is there, scowling and glaring at everyone.
 - He looks extremely angry.
 - It's weird.